course-kit/guides/getting-started.md

 ## Authenticated student features

-Let's return now to the lesson page which we were looking at before the discussion of enrolment.
+Let's return now to the lesson page which we were looking at before the discussion of enrollment.

 When a student logs in or registers with CourseKit they will now be authenticated with the CourseKit API.